 Represents 6,059,863 ordinary shares and 996,214 series A preferred shares held by Ballman Inc., a British Virgin Island company.
 Ballman Inc. is wholly owned by Mr. Shang-Wen Hsiao, a co-founder of our company.
 The registered address of Ballman Inc. is Kingston Chambers, PO Box 173, Road Town, Tortola, British Virgin Islands.
-All the ordinary shares (5) - Hsiao, a co-founder of our company.
-The registered address of Ballman Inc. is Kingston Chambers, PO Box 173, Road Town, Tortola, British Virgin Islands.
-All the ordinary shares held by Ballman Inc. will be re-designated and reclassified as Class A ordinary shares immediately prior to the completion of this offering.
-All the ordinary shares and preferred shares held by Ballman Inc. will be automatically converted to Class A ordinary shares immediately prior to the completion of this offering.
+All the ordinary shares (5)held by Ballman Inc. will be re-designated and reclassified as Class A ordinary shares immediately prior to the completion of this offering.
+All the preferred shares held by Ballman Inc. will be automatically converted to Class A ordinary shares immediately prior to the completion of this offering.
+Ballman Inc. has indicated interests in purchasing an aggregate of up to US\$2 million of the ADSs being offered in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Such indication of interests is - not a binding agreement or commitment to purchase, and we and the underwriters are under no obligations to sell any ADSs to Ballman Inc. See "Underwriting" for more information.
 Represents 7,281,000 series seed preferred shares and 275,187 series B preferred shares held by Zhen Partners Fund II, L.P., a Cayman Islands limited partnership.
-The general partner of Zhen Partners Fund II, L.P. is Zhen Partners Management (MTGP) II, Ltd. Zhen International Ltd., wholly owned by Rosy Glow Holdings Limited, holds 51% equity interest in Zhen Partners Management (TTGP) II, Ltd. Best Belief PTC Limited, trustee of The Best Belief Family Trust, holds 100% equity interest in Rosy Glow Holdings Limited.
+The general partner of Zhen Partners Fund II, L.P. is Zhen Partners Management (MTGP) II, L.P., whose general partner is Zhen Partners Management (TTGP) II, Ltd. Zhen International Ltd., wholly owned by Rosy Glow Holdings Limited, holds 51% equity interest in Zhen Partners Management (TTGP) II, Ltd. Best Belief PTC Limited, trustee of The Best Belief Family Trust, holds 100% equity interest in Rosy Glow Holdings Limited.
 Mr. Xiaoping Xu is the settlor of the Best Belief Family Trust and has the shared voting and investment control over these shares.
 The registered address of Zhen Partners Fund II, L.P. is P.O.
 Box 10008, Willow House, Cricket Square, Grand Cayman, KY1-1001, Cayman Islands.
 All the preferred shares held by Zhen Partners Fund II, L.P. will be automatically converted to Class A ordinary shares immediately prior to the completion of this offering.